Kenny Britt: Tennessee Titans

 The Tennessee Titans selected Britt in the first round (30th overall) of the 2009 NFL draft.

-He became the first player selected in the first round of the NFL draft from Rutgers and surpassed 1996 second-round pick (39th overall) Marco Battaglia as the highest draft pick in school history until the following year, when Anthony Davis (11th overall) and Devin McCourty (27th overall) both surpassed him when they both were selected in the first-round of the 2010 NFL draft.
+He became the first player selected in the first round of the NFL draft from Rutgers and surpassed 1996 second-round pick (39th overall) Marco Battaglia as the highest draft pick in school history until the following year, when Anthony Davis (offensive tackle, born 1989) (11th overall) and Devin McCourty (27th overall) both surpassed him when they both were selected in the first-round of the 2010 NFL draft.